huzaifak08/Assesment-App-Frontend/README.md

+# Important Note

+Plase see the branch other than master for Full COde.

 # Assessment App

 A cross-platform Flutter application with a Node.js (TypeScript) backend for managing users, displaying weather and quotes, and integrating Google Gemini AI.